slawekradzyminski/awesome-testing.com/_posts/2025-09-27-chrome-dev-tools-mcp.md

 For the complete technical reference and detailed tool specifications, see the official Chrome DevTools MCP [tool reference](https://github.com/ChromeDevTools/chrome-devtools-mcp/blob/main/docs/tool-reference.md).

+The server's tool surface evolves; the examples here reflect the documented set at the time of writing (no breakpoint/step APIs).
+Check the tool reference for updates.

 The real power comes from how these tools work together.
 An AI agent can chain multiple operations: navigate to a page, wait for elements to load, inspect the DOM, check for errors, analyse performance, and even simulate user interactions—all while providing contextual insights based on the actual browser state.

 Configuration is straightforward.
 It can be enabled by adding the following to your application: